ht-sdks/events-sdk-js-mono/packages/browser/ARCHITECTURE.md

 - arguments-resolver: Responsible for reshuffling arguments in event calls
 - context: Responsible for building context objects for different events
 - emitter: Responsible for emitting events and adding listeners for them
-- events: Responsible for building the different Segment events (track, page, etc), and normalizing those events
+- events: Responsible for building the different events (track, page, etc), and normalizing those events
 - logger: Responsible for building and flushing the logs that will be carried around in an events context object
 - queue: The heart of AJSN, the queue is responsible for managing events which will be delivered to plugins and destinations, and handles things such as retries, timeouts, and delivery reliability
 - user: Responsible for all of the logic built around an analytics user

 The general end to end flow of analytics-next core is as follows:

-1. Legacy settings and destinations are loaded from the segment CDN
+1. Legacy settings and destinations are loaded from the CDN
 2. The Analytics object is instantiated with the loaded settings, and sets up things such as new/existing users and an event queue.
-3. Events are built and queued when a user makes a Segment call (ie. analytics.track())
+3. Events are built and queued when a user makes a call (ie. analytics.track())
-4. The event is dispatched, goes through all enabled plugins, and is finally sent through the segment.io plugin to get the data into Segment
+4. The event is dispatched, goes through all enabled plugins, and is finally sent through the hightouch.io plugin to get the data into hightouch

 ## Everything is a Plugin